blindlobstar/cicdez/README.md

 **Multi-user setup:**

-Since cicdez uses SOPS, you can encrypt files for multiple team members simultaneously.
-Each developer has their own private key, and files are encrypted for all team members' public keys.
+cicdez can encrypt files for multiple team members simultaneously.
+Each developer has their own private key, and files are encrypted for all team members' public keys stored in `.cicdez/recipients.txt`.

 **Adding team members:**